 National Fraud Enforcement Division

 The NFED is a mechanism for concentrating federal fraud prosecution authority in a new White House-adjacent division while the existing DOJ unit historically responsible for election-related crimes — the Public Integrity Section's Election Crimes Branch — is simultaneously reduced from 35–36 attorneys to 2–5 and stripped of authority to file new cases.
-The structural result is a transfer of potential election fraud jurisdiction from a career-staffed unit operating under traditional DOJ independence norms to a new division whose leadership publicly auditioned loyalty to the administration's "weaponization" narrative.
+The structural result is a transfer of potential election fraud jurisdiction from a career-staffed unit operating under traditional DOJ independence norms to a new division whose nominated leader had publicly endorsed the administration's "weaponization" framing and co-chaired the working group built around it.

 Silicon Valley Defense Complex